AliBaba1301/QuestionsAPI/README.md

 1. Set Java version to Java 17
 2. Open in IDE (Steps for IntelliJ)
 3. `./gradlew clean build` to build the project
-4. Create a new Application Configuration with the below Specifications
+4. Create a new Spring Boot Configuration with the below Specifications
    ![f08e7f5067044784f42d0c7c8e4ea4093cd7c19832342ef52a1c115c658e2c56](https://github.com/user-attachments/assets/50659a02-4083-47c0-a75a-ff14271bdb7c)
 5. Press the play button in the top corner
    NOTE: This API utilises an In Memory DB that closes when the application stops running.